 Haemostasis is the balance between keeping blood liquid enough to flow where it should, and solid enough not to flow where it shouldn’t.
 Inside your pet’s veins, arteries and capillaries, blood needs to flow easily and freely.
-But when blood meets an external cut or wound, or an internal injury, it’s important that it forms a solid clot quick enough to prevent excessive blood loss and as a barrier to infection.
+But when blood meets an external cut or wound, or internal injury, it’s important that it forms a solid clot quickly enough to prevent excessive blood loss and as a barrier to infection.

-Injury to blood vessels causes specialised blood cells called blood platelets gather at the site of the injury and form a haemostatic ‘plug’.
+Injury to blood vessels causes specialised blood cells called blood platelets to gather at the site of the injury and form a haemostatic ‘plug’.
 This ‘primary haemostasis’ is only a temporary repair.
 ‘Secondary haemostasis’ begins the process of permanent repair by forming a clot over the site of the damage.

 Turning liquid blood into a solid clot is called ‘coagulation’.
 Coagulation relies on a ‘cascade’ of actions by a series of coagulation factors.
 Each step in the cascade acts like an accelerator or a brake on the next.
-This helps prevent clots forming in the wrong place.
+This helps prevent clots from forming in the wrong place.
 If a clot formed in your pet’s heart, it would cause a coronary thrombosis.

 Blood vessel damage triggers cascade pathways.
 External injury triggers the faster ‘Extrinsic Pathway’, while damage within the blood system fires off the slower but vital ‘Intrinsic Pathway’.
 In healthy animals, both lead to the ‘Common Pathway’ and the sealing of the wound with a blood clot.

-The importance of fast and efficient coagulation is obvious cases of external injury.
+The importance of fast and efficient coagulation is obvious in cases of external injury.
 But it’s equally vital in repairing internal damage such as bruising and trauma within joints and organs.

 ‘Haemostatic disorders’, such as Haemophilia and Von Willebrand’s disease, are faults in the coagulation cascade that prevent blood clotting or make it dangerously slow.
 Many rat poisons work by blocking the rodent’s coagulation pathways so that it dies of internal bleeding from organ or tissue damage.